joaogarin/joaogarinblog/_posts/2020-12-30-year-in-review.md

 ### New technology in next gen jobiqo

-I have been working a lot in jobiqo in a future version of our job boards which has new technology, new methodologies, it's just been a lot of fun and without putting too many details into the stack it includes some of the things I absolutely love to work with such as React, Nextjs, Design systems and storybook, visual testing and ofc Drupal.
+I have been working a lot in jobiqo in a future version of our job boards which has new technology, new methodologies, it's just been a lot of fun working with some of the things I absolutely love to work with such as React, Nextjs, Design systems and storybook, visual testing and of course, Drupal.

 ### New company